 - ½ cup granulated sugar

 - 1 ounce simple syrup

 - ½ ounce lemon juice (optional)

 - 1 ½ ounces vodka or gin

 - fresh rosemary sprig, for garnish

-- Make the simple syrup.
-In a small saucepan, combine sugar, water and rosemary sprigs.
-Bring to a boil over medium-high heat and simmer until the sugar has dissolved, about 3 minutes.
-Remove from heat and let cool completely.
+- Bring just to a boil, then remove from heat and let cool completely before using or storing.
 Discard rosemary sprigs.
 Store in a glass container for up to 1 month.

-- Make the cocktail.
-Add simple syrup and vodka to a champagne flute.
+- Add cooled simple syrup, lemon juice and vodka to a champagne flute.
 Top with champagne.
-Garnish with a rosemary sprig.
+Garnish with a fresh rosemary sprig.

 For a non-alcoholic version of this cocktail, skip the vodka and use sparkling cider or sparkling lemonade in lieu of the champagne.

 Prosecco, cava or any other dry sparkling wine can be substituted for the champagne.